thanhtin99/Implement-the-MoMo-Talent-project/README.md

 - Cột Location(HoChiMinh City về HCMC, 'Other‘ về 'Other Cities‘)
 - Cột Gender về female và male

-## 1. Using data from the 'Commission' table, add a column 'Revenue' in the 'Transactions'
---table that displays MoMo's earned revenue for each order, and then calculate MoMo's total revenue in January 2020.
+## 1. Using data from the 'Commission' table, add a column 'Revenue' in the 'Transactions' table that displays MoMo's earned revenue for each order, and then calculate MoMo's total revenue in January 2020.

 Alter table Data_Transactions add  Revenue float;